Introduction to curl

 It is the most used protocol on the internet for transferring data.
 You saw above, how you can get a web page using HTTP protocol with the help of curl.

-HTTP is a protocol with so many features and one of its main features is `redirects`.
+.
 It is one of the fundamental concepts in HTTP.
 HTTP represents redirects by 3** status codes.

-There are several types of redirects available to you including 301, 302.
+There are several types of redirects available to you, including 301, 302.

 Redirects work exactly how its name suggests.

-Sometimes, when you send a request to the server asking for a webpage you will get instruction from the server instead of the requested web page.
+Sometimes, when you send a request to the server asking for a webpage, you will get instruction from the server instead of the requested web page.

 This instruction will tell you to look over here for the requested web page.